Download the Latest Statutes which govern the FISM organisation and its member societies.

 12.1 A FISM Continental Championship of Magic is a competition between competitors, who are members of a society, affiliated to the relevant Continental Division and can be part of a Continental Magic Convention, which may further be composed of the same elements as of a FISM World Magic Convention.

-12.2 A FISM Continental Championship of Magic, either as a special event or as a part of a Continental Magic Convention, shall be organized under the auspices of the Presidium and shall be supervised by the relevant Continental President.
+12.2 A FISM Continental Championship of Magic, either as a special event or as a part of a Continental Magic Convention, shall be organized under the auspices of the Board of Directors and shall be supervised by the relevant Continental President.
 The organizers, who can be a relevant Member Society or a Professional Convention Organizer with the help of a relevant Member Society, have to guarantee a quality standard worthy of the FISM.

 12.3 The election of a Member Society to host and organize a FISM Continental Championship of Magic, as a special event or as a part of a Continental Magic Convention shall be ratified in a written legal agreement between the International President on the one hand and the relevant Continental President and the President of the Organizating Committee on the other hand, defining the terms and conditions.